wp-plugins/threewp-broadcast/readme.txt

 This plugin will soon be replaced by a WPML premium plugin that enables broadcasting from the translation manager.
 2014-01-12.

 == Changelog ==

+= 2.21 20140422 =
+* New: Custom roles are accepted.
+* New: Broadcast Data check checks that the table has the ID column.
+* New: Premium Pack plugin: Purge Children.
+* Fix: Fatal error when syncing taxonomies.
+Sometimes.

 = 2.20 20140412 =
 * New: Premium Pack plugins: Custom Field Attachments, Sync Taxonomies.